ibm-cloud-docs/cis/compression-concepts.md

 CIS optimizes images that are cached in its edge network by stripping metadata and applying either lossy or lossless compression to speed up delivery.
 Off-site images are not optimized.

 Image size optimization compression is only available as a page rule in the console.
-The domain level setting is available in the CLI.
+The domain level setting is available from the CLI.
 {: note}

 ### Image size optimization compression options